-Royal Jelly Might Become Your Next Skincare BFF You Never Thought Of
+Royal jelly Could Become Your Next Skincare BFF You Never Thought Of

-Moist, plump, and soft skin is the ultimate goal of any skincare devotee, and royal jelly might be the perfect ally you never thought you’d need in your beauty routine that can help you achieve just that.
-It’s called royal because only the queen bees are privileged to consume it, and today, it might become one of your favorite skincare BFFs.
-So let’s dive into the benefits of royal jelly for skin and how to use it to unlock great results.
+Hydrated and soft skin is the goal of most skincare enthusiasts, and royal jelly might be the key to achieving this.
+It’s called royal because only queen bees have the privilege of consuming it, and today, it might just become one of your favorite skincare buffs.

 What is royal jelly?

-Royal jelly (also called queen milk) is a milky yellowish secretion made by honeybee workers that carries a vital role in the bee realm: to feed the queen and larvae.
-All bee larvae are exclusively fed royal jelly for their first three days of life, after which only those who became queens will continue to consume it throughout their lifetime.
-Royalactin, a protein found in royal jelly, is known as the queenmaker since it’s the main factor that converts a larva into a queen bee.
-Royal jelly is also thought to be responsible for the queen bees’ increased lifespan and fertility, and researchers see it as a promoter of healthy aging and longevity.[1]
+Royalactin, a protein found in royal jelly, is known as the queenmaker since it’s the main factor that turns a larva into a queen bee.
+Royal jelly is also believed to be responsible for increasing the life and fertility of the queen, and researchers see it as a promoter of healthy aging and longevity.[1]

-Regarding its composition, royal jelly is mostly composed of water (67%) and contains proteins, carbohydrates, fatty acids, amino acids, vitamins, phenolic compounds (ferulic acid, quercetin), and trace amounts of minerals (calcium, zinc, iron, copper, magnesium).[2]
-FYI, the proteins extracted from royal jelly are often used in skincare to prepare a specific type of bioactive peptide with anti-aging activities.[3]
+Regarding what it is made of, royal jelly is composed of water (67%) and contains proteins, carbohydrates, fatty acids, amino acids, vitamins, phenolic compounds (ferulic acid, quercetin), and trace amounts of minerals (calcium, zinc, iron, copper, magnesium).[2]
+FYI, the proteins extracted from royal jelly form a specific bioactive peptide with anti-aging activities.[3]

 Increases hydration

-In a 2022 study, the topical application of royal jelly significantly increased the water content in the skin after four weeks.
-Responsible for this are the fatty acids and amino acids in royal jelly, which act as water-binding molecules to pull water from the atmosphere into the skin.[4]
+In a 2022 study, applying royal jelly on the skin for four weeks led to a considerable increase in skin moisture.
+It turns out that the fatty acids and amino acids in royal jelly act as moisture-binding molecules to pull moisture from the air into the skin.[4]
+This provides long-term hydration.

 Slows down skin aging